Harry Wilson admits the onus was on him to step out of Gareth Bale's shadow and keep Wales on track for major tournaments.

 At the start of September 2013, Bale joined Carlo Ancelotti's Real Madrid on a six-year contract for a then world record fee of £85.3million.

 During the 2013/14 season, Bale scored 15 goals and contributed 13 assists in 27 La Liga appearances.
-However, this impressive debut season in the league was in vain, as Atletico Madrid won the La Liga title.
+However, this impressive debut season was unable to deliver the La Liga title, as Real finished three points behind champions Atletico Madrid despite having scored 27 goals more.

 In 2019, he was criticised for holding up a sign saying: 'Wales.
 Golf.
 Madrid.
 In That Order'.
 This, in the eyes of some, was a sign of a lack of commitment to his club.